osgood1024/Movie-Reviews/README.md

 ## Description
 A movie review website where users can check the review before watching the shows/movies or users can leave a review after watching.
-Me and my partner utilized [movie db API](https://developers.themoviedb.org/3/getting-started/introduction)to pull and parse movies’ data.
+Me and my partner utilized [movie db API](https://developers.themoviedb.org/3/getting-started/introduction) to pull and parse movies’ data.

 ## Contribute
 To contribute Movie Reviews, follow these steps: